rayinla/rayinla.github.io/_posts/2020-5-7-javascript-class.md

 ==========

-You can think of classes as houses that contain variables  and functions.
+You can think of a JavaScript class as a house that contain variables  and functions.
 The same reason we use a variable to store numbers is the same reason we use a class to store functions; we want to be able to create a pattern that allows us to reuse information in an efficient way.

 But classes are special because they work like a blue print for other people to use and build cool things with.
 For example, I can have a class that's called Warrior.